walsao/-EEP-Learning-Revolution-Learning-by-Contradictory-Thinking/README.md

 # -EEP-Learning-Revolution-Learning-by-Contradictory-Thinking

-Meaning emerges not through answers, but through contradictions
+"Meaning emerges not through answers, but through contradictions" ---

 Conceptualized, and introduced by Walter Augusto Lettau, on April 10, 2025.